Tropical fruit salad

 Method

-1. Trim the outside skin off the pineapple and cut out the hard core that runs down its centre.
-Lay it on a chopping board and cut it into chunks with a sharp knife.
-Place in a bowl.
+2. Trim the skin off the pineapple and cut out the hard core that runs down its centre.
+Lay it on a chopping board and cut it into chunks with a crinkle-cut or sharp knife, then place in a large bowl.

 Tips